 Please see this helpful resource on state licensure requirements.

-In addition, applications from Missouri will not be accepted for the MTC Low-Residency program because Missouri requires remote/online counseling programs to be CACREP accredited.
+In addition, applications from Missouri and New York will not be accepted for the MTC Low-Residency program because both states have requirements that the program does not meet.

 For more information, please contact the Office of Admissions.

 Support in forming an individualized path towards licensure and navigating licensure requirements is available for students by Naropa’s Credentialing Coordinator in the Office of Career and Life Development.

 It is highly recommended that students and alumnx maintain an archive of syllabi and clinical placement records often required to complete state licensure applications.
 Syllabi are available from the GSCP Course Syllabi Archive, and course descriptions can be obtained from the relevant course catalog.